 ping [HOPR address] to attempt to pings another node.
 You should receive a pong and a latency report.
 This can be used to assess the health of the target node and your own node.

-peers to see a list of nodes your node has discovered and made a connection to.
+peers to see a list of nodes your node has discovered and established a connection to.
 Your node will use this list of peers when it attempts to send and route messages and automatically open payment channels.

 send [HOPR address] [message] to send a message to the specified HOPR address.
 If you want them to know who sent it, ensure that you’ve set your

 true.
 Your node will attempt to find the best route to send this message based on its knowledge of the network.

 You can use the alias command to give an address a more memorable name.
 Type